ebekker/pwsh-github-action-tools/docs/GitHubActions/Enter-ActionOutputGroup.md

 PARAMETERS
     -Name <String>
-        Name of the output group.
+        The name of the output group.

         Required?                    true
         Position?
 1